Chicago Syndicate (video game)

-Chicago Syndicate is a beat 'em up video game released by Sega of America in North America for the Game Gear in 1995.
+Chicago Syndicate is a 1995 beat 'em up video game developed and published by Sega for the Game Gear exclusively in North America.
 It is a spin-off of Eternal Champions centering on former cat burglar Larcen Tyler.

 Plot

 The game is set in the 1920s in an alternate reality from the Eternal Champions universe.
 In this universe, Larcen Tyler found out earlier that the package he was to send to the hospital by Tagilani was a bomb.
 He disposed of the bomb, resulting in it not killing the police chief of Chicago, people in the hospital, and Larcen himself.
 Because of this act, Tagliani considers Larcen a traitor and orders all the mobs in Chicago to kill him.

 While in hiding, the police order Larcen to become a police informant and ask for Larcen to clean up the streets of Chicago in exchange for information about Tagliani's current whereabouts.